Irreligion in Iran: European Iranians

 The Central Committee for Ex-Muslims was founded by Dutch-Iranian Ehsan Jami with an aim to support apostates and to bring attention to women's rights violations.

-Organizations

-A British-Iranian organisation, “Iranian Atheists Association”, has been established in 2013 to form a platform for Iranian atheists to start debate and question the current Islamic republic’s attitude towards atheists, apostasy and human rights.
-A significant number of Iranians abroad, especially Iranian-Americans, are irreligious, agnostic or atheist.
+A British-Iranian organisation, Iranian Atheists Association, was established in 2013 to form a platform for Iranian atheists to start debate and question the current Islamic republic’s attitude towards atheists, apostasy and human rights.